DataHighway-DHX/documentation/docs/tutorials/plans-crowdloan-datahighway-kusama-tanganika.md

 ### Reward Distributions

 **30%** of the reward pool (**90k DHX** tokens) will be distributed within a reasonable timeframe upon successful launch and transfers being enabled.
 The remaining **70%** of the reward pool (**210k** DHX tokens) will vest over the slot lease duration (48 weeks).

-## Timing

-### Crowdloan Start Date

-If a crowdloan is used then the first one commencing in April 2022 will be targeted.

-### Lease Duration

-We wish to use the crowdloan to secure a slot as a Kusama parachain for the maximum duration of 48 weeks.

-### Token Lock Period

-KSM tokens contributed to the crowdloan will be locked from the time they are contributed until the end of the parachain lease.

 ## Participation Requirements